WQKX: History

-The Federal Communications Commission granted Sunbury Broadcasting Corporation a construction permit for the station on September 14, 1945 with the WKOK-FM call sign.
+The Federal Communications Commission (FCC) granted Sunbury Broadcasting Corporation a construction permit for the station on September 14, 1945 with the WKOK-FM call sign.
 Originally assigned to 100.3 MHz, the FCC reassigned the station to 99.3 MHz on November 11, 1945, followed by another reassignment to 94.1 MHz on June 27, 1947.

 The station signed on for the first time in 1948.
 The FCC granted the station its first license on February 17, 1949.
-Until 1975, the station simulcast the programming of WKOK (AM).
+Until 1975, the station simulcast the programming of WKOK (1070 AM).
 In 1978, the call sign was changed to WQKX.

-Signal Note
+Signal note

 WQKX is short-spaced to WIP-FM Sports Radio 94 WIP (licensed to serve Philadelphia, Pennsylvania) as they both operate on the same channel and the distance between the stations' transmitters is 93 mi as determined by FCC rules.
 The minimum distance between two Class B stations operating on the same channel according to current FCC rules is 150 mi.